starlab-io/magicwand-commsbackbone/docs/src/developers_guide.md

 When a process wants to create a new mwsocket, it sends an IOCTL to the main LKM device.
 That causes mwcomms-socket to create a new mwsocket, backed by a file object, in the calling process, and return the mwsocket's new file descriptor.
 Thereafter the process interacts with that file descriptor to perform IO on the mwsocket.
 Closing the file descriptor will cause the release() callback in mwcomms-socket to be invoked, thus destroying the mwsocket.

-The core functionality of this LKM is found in mwcomms-socket.

 \newpage